Almost Blue: Critical reception

-On the album as a whole, American critics were also mixed on Almost Blue.
-Carrie B. Cooper found in Boston Rock that Costello was "settling for love rather than passion".
-Meanwhile, Billboard magazine announced that the album "does for country what the band's Get Happy!! did for R&B—respect the music's form and essence, yet link both to Costello's own writing".
-Conversely, Hilburn deemed it a "major disappointment" that would serve as an intriguing piece for hardcore fans, but provide little enjoyment to everyone else.
-Finding that Almost Blue exhibited "little of Costello's usual vision", Hilburn contended that the LP would have improved if the artist had placed one of his own originals on it.
-Ultimately, Hilburn asserted that although Almost Blue is not a bad country album, it "simply lacks the power and originality we have come to expect from this invaluable figure".
+American critics were mixed on Almost Blue as a whole.
+Carrie B. Cooper found that Costello was "settling for love rather than passion" in Boston Rock.
+Billboard announced that the album "does for country what the band's Get Happy!! did for R&B—respect the music's form and essence, yet link both to Costello's own writing".
+More negatively, Hilburn deemed it a "major disappointment" that would serve as an intriguing piece for hardcore fans, but provide little enjoyment to everyone else, exhibiting "little of Costello's usual vision".
+Hilburn asserted that although Almost Blue is not a bad country album, it "simply lacks the power and originality we have come to expect from this invaluable figure".
 In Trouser Press, Jon Young felt that the artist would be a worthy participant in country as a whole once he presented more of himself into the genre.
-Young and Ira Robbins later labelled the album "surprisingly clumsy" and "a dud".
+Young and Ira Robbins later labelled the album "surprisingly clumsy" and a "dud".

-Additionally, several noted the continued absence of Costello's angry persona that had featured in his earlier works, while some also gave positive reactions to the performances of the Attractions.
-Writing for The Village Voice, critic Robert Christgau positively compared Almost Blue to other covers albums such as David Bowie's Pin Ups (1973) and John Lennon's Rock 'n' Roll (1975), records that "also seemed 'important' when they appeared".
+Additionally, several noted the continued absence of Costello's angry persona featured prominently in his earlier works, while some gave positive mentions to the performances of the Attractions.
+In The Village Voice, critic Robert Christgau positively compared Almost Blue to other covers albums such as David Bowie's Pin Ups (1973) and John Lennon's Rock 'n' Roll (1975), records that "also seemed 'important' when they appeared".